Bounding and Approximating Intersectional Fairness through Marginal Fairness: Measures of Independence and Theoretical Bounds

-\end{theorem} \begin{proof} The main idea is to decompose $p_A$ and $p_{A \mid \hat{Y}}$ as their products of marginals using the independence assumptions, and using the fact that the $\sup$ taken over a product of functions with independent variables is distributed over the product.
-See proof in Appendix \ref{app.thm_indep}. \end{proof}

-This theorem gives us a first sense on how intersectional unfairness relates with marginal unfairness in some contexts.
+\begin{proposition} If the protected attributes $A_k$ are mutually independent and mutually independent conditionally on $\hat{Y}$, then \end{proposition} \begin{proof}[Sketch of proof] The main idea is to decompose $p_A$ and $p_{A \mid \hat{Y}}$ as their products of marginals using the independence assumptions, and using the fact that the $\sup$ taken over a product of functions with independent variables is distributed over the product.
+The inequality is obtained because the $\sup$ of a sum is smaller than the sum of the $\sup$.
+See proof in Appendix \ref{app.thm_indep}. \end{proof} This theorem gives us a first sense on how intersectional unfairness relates with marginal unfairness in some contexts.
 This shows us that if the independence conditions are fulfilled, then $\UFI$ becomes easy to estimate.
-What we provide here are conditions and a method to derive a direct relationship between the intersectional unfairness and the marginal unfairness of each $A_k$.
+What we provide here are conditions and a equation to derive a direct relationship between the intersectional unfairness and the marginal unfairness of each $A_k$.
+These are unfortunately too strong conditions to actually expect and are almost never randomly satisfied, but they help us give insight into the relationship between marginal and intersectional fairness.
+It also drives the analysis conducted in the next sub-section.
 We would like to relax the independence criteria while still using marginal information from the problem.